SioKCronin/website/content/ai_notes/lecture_notes/yelp_realtime_streaming.md

 are added to a schema that previously only had non-PII fields, the two schema are flagged as incompatible, and the Schematizer creates a new topic for the new schema.
 This is great feature for controlling access to private information.

+Producers and Consumers are also tracked by the Schematizer.
+If something needs attention, this information can be used to contact the appropriate teams.
+Interestingly, this data is also available on its own Kafka topic, using [Yelp Kafka](https://github.com/Yelp/yelp_kafka) which has a host of handy features.